rich-iannone/PuffR/README.md

 ### PuffR Workflow

 Creating working CALMET and CALPUFF input files, and executing the models, occurs through a stepwise process.
-Below is the basic CALMET workflow.
+Below is the basic workflow (functions on the left, input/output files on the right).

 <img src="inst/PuffR_CALMET_CALPUFF.jpg" width="100%">